Learning Objectives

 When a population displays a normal distribution for a particular trait, natural selection can drive change in populations in different directions depending on the type of selection.

-Stabilizing selection results in a narrowing of the normal distribution, because individuals who had the ‘average’ phenotype, or the phenotype closest to the mean, tend to leave more offspring than those with phenotypes at either extreme.
-Directional selection results in a shift toward one end of the normal distribution, because individuals who had one extreme of the phenotype tend to leave more offspring than those with the other extreme.
-Disruptive or diversifying selection results in separation of the normal distribution into two distributions with elimination of the middle of the peak, because individuals with either extreme phenotype tend to have more offspring than those with the intermediate phenotype.
-Balancing selection occurs when multiple phenotypes (or alleles) are actively maintained in the population (i.e., no single phenotype has a consistent selective advantage over any other).
-The two most common types of balancing selection are frequency-dependent selection, where fitness depends on how common the phenotype (or allele) is, and heterozygote advantage, where the heterozygote (with the combined phenotype of both alleles) has higher fitness than either homozygote.
+Stabilizing selection results in a narrowing of the normal distribution because individuals who had the ‘average’ phenotype, or the phenotype closest to the mean, tend to leave more offspring than those with phenotypes at either extreme.
+Directional selection results in a shift toward one end of the normal distribution.
+In directional selection, the shift is because individuals who had one extreme of the phenotype tend to leave more offspring than those with the other extreme.
+Diversifying selection (also called disruptive selection) results in separation of the normal distribution into two distributions with elimination of the middle of the peak.
+Why?
+Individuals with either extreme phenotype tend to have more offspring than those with the intermediate phenotype.
+Finally, balancing selection occurs when multiple phenotypes (or alleles) are actively maintained in the population.
+In other words, no single phenotype has a consistent selective advantage over any other.
+The two most common types of balancing selection are frequency-dependent selection, which occurs when fitness depends on how common the phenotype (or allele) is in the population, and heterozygote advantage, where the heterozygote (the individual with the combined phenotype of both alleles) has higher fitness than either homozygote.

-The image below illustrates the different effects on a population due to stabilizing, directional, or disruptive (diversifying) selection:
+The image below illustrates the different effects on a population caused by stabilizing, directional, or disruptive (diversifying) selection:

 Does evolution of bigger, sexually reproducing organisms happen on time scales faster than geologic time?

 Yes!
 There are lots of great examples of evolution, even in sexually reproducing species, that happen pretty quickly, on the order of years or decades.
 In fact, the relevant time unit is generations.
 Rock Pocket mice in the desert southwest are a long-studied example.
 These small tan mice are hunted by owls, visual predators who spot the mice by their contrasting color against the sand.
 Most mice are exactly the same color as the sand.
-This short video explains what happens to a pocket mice population that migrates onto black volcanic rock, with mutation rates and the number of generations until the population shifts from all tan to all black coat color.
+This HHMI video uses mutation rates and generational time to explain what happens to a rock pocket mouse population that migrates onto black volcanic rock.
+Eventually the population shifts from all tan to all black coat color.

 Examples of how evolution matters to ordinary people

-• How is cancer an evolutionary disease?
+- How is cancer an evolutionary disease?
 Cancer arises because individual cells acquire mutations that they pass on to their progeny via mitosis.
-These mutations allow these cells to escape growth inhibition and hog resources (by creating new blood vessels and ramping up metabolism).
+These mutations allow these cells to escape growth inhibition and to hog resources by creating new blood vessels and ramping up metabolism.

-• When we use insecticides in our homes, and farmers spray their fields, how will the targeted insect population evolve?
+- When we use insecticides in our homes or when farmers spray their fields, how will the targeted insect population evolve?

-• When fishing regulations limit the catch to larger fish, what consequences might that have?
+- When fishing regulations limit the catch to larger fish, what consequences might that have on the evolution of fish traits?

 Evolution occurs in and all around us, because life evolves: